dglaird/afccp/docs/user-guide/tutorial_1.md

 </p>

 [CadetCareerProblem](../reference/main.md#cadetcareerproblem) calls all the other various functions across the "afccp" module that handle this problem.
+I higly encourage you to at least read the `__init__` function code of `CadetCareerProblem` as that is what defines the data for a particular instance.
+The object then runs through several processes depending on what the analyst is trying to do.
 I've broken up these processes into four core categories: "data", "solutions", "visualizations", and "research".
 The next several tutorials will discuss these four different concepts in much more detail.